GeveoAu/blog/_posts/2024-02-16-Uncovering HashiCorp Vault Secrets.md

 **Key Features of HashiCorp Vault**

 - **Secrets Management**

   The Vault is highly proficient in the secure storage and retrieval of sensitive information.
 A centralized vault is provided for the storage of secrets, with strict control over who can access them.
 There are two types of storages named as Integrated Storage (local or Consul) and External Storage (AWS, Azure, GCP).

 - **Dynamic Secrets**

   The ability to produce dynamic, on-demand credentials (for AWS which is one of Vault's best features) and TOTP (Revoke after).
 This strategy improves security by limiting the duration of credentials and lowering the risk associated with long-lived secrets.

 - **Encrytion as a Service**

   Vault has strong encryption capabilities for both data at rest and data in transit.
-Vault offers a complete data protection solution, whether encrypting sensitive information or managing cryptographic keys.</p>
+Vault offers a complete data protection solution, whether encrypting sensitive information or managing cryptographic keys.
      - *Data at Rest*: When data is stored or saved, Vault ensures that it is encrypted, adding an extra layer of protection.
 This prevents unauthorized access to the stored data, even if someone gains physical access to the storage medium.
      - *Data in Transit*: When data is being transmitted or moved from one point to another, Vault ensures that it is encrypted during the transfer.
 This safeguards the information from potential interception or eavesdropping by unauthorized parties.

 - **Leasing and Renewal**

   Based on the lease, each secret may be valid for certain period (3 months, 6 months, etc.)

 - **Revocation**

   Revoke secrets based on the user, bulk, type etc.

 **Use Cases**